-The scope of this URD is to identify, analyze and assess the requirements for sea state data specified by the sea state user community, with focus on the modelling and climate research community.
-This URD is based on literature review, a dedicated user survey, and the analysis of the requirements by the Climate Research Group within the consortium and representatives from the Climate Modelling User Group (CMUG).
+The scope of this URD is to identify, analyze and assess the requirements for sea state data specified by the sea state user community, with a focus on the modelling and climate research community.
+This URD is based on literature review, two dedicated user surveys, and the analysis of the requirements by the Climate Research Group within the consortium and representatives from the Climate Modelling User Group (CMUG).